raaaimund/raaaimund.github.io/_posts/2016-08-25-using-custom-structs-with-zumero.md

 ---

 We are using [Zumero for SQL Server (ZSS)][1]{:target="_blank"} as our library for the synchronisation of the local SQLite database of each android device with a remote MSSQL database.
-One of the main issues was that Zumero represents specific data types different in the background and to access the data you have to encode and decode it everytime.
+One of the main issues was that Zumero needs a different representation of specific data types and to access the data you have to encode and decode it everytime.

 I used these data types on my MSSQL database and Zumero encoded these data types to